-In March of 2022, the state of Washington joined Maryland in banning displacement, when Governor Jay Inslee signed a bill into law that “prevents scholarship displacement for Washington college students who receive state-sponsored financial aid.”
-In addition, the California State Assembly passed AB 288, a similar bill that may be taken up by the state senate.
+In 2021, New Jersey joined Maryland, becoming the second state to ban displacement; Washington followed in March of 2022, when Governor Jay Inslee signed a bill into law that “prevents scholarship displacement for Washington college students who receive state-sponsored financial aid.”

 Proactive Scholarship Providers

 As legislatures slowly begin to work on displacement issues, some scholarship providers are working to take matters into their own hands.
 At the forefront of financial aid innovation is The Michael and Susan Dell Foundation, whose Dell Scholars program is managed by Scholarship America.
 They take unique approaches to scholarship aid that reduce the chance of displacement.
 (They also committed $100 million to help communities around the world deal with COVID-19.)